jordanstotts/FlagTourneyFrontEnd/README.md

 - Add a form for people to suggest courses
 - Add a weather API to help see what kind of day it will be like on the course
 - Add a photo gallery section with pictures from past tournaments
+- Add user auth and comment sections under the scorecards

 ## Wireframes